 Until recently, the site was used for archived articles published in Legalbrief Today under Policy Watch.
 It was linked to Twitter alerts designed to promote the product.
 That has changed.
-In future, information posted here will draw on the author’s observations in Parliament but will not replicate Legalbrief Policy Watch articles.
+In future, information posted here will draw on the author’s observations in Parliament but will not replicate Legalbrief Policy Watch articles, unless otherwise explicitly stated.

 The author’s observations will not include personal opinions but will focus on facts supported with documentary evidence cirulated by Parliament itself.
 That said, they should not be construed as representing the views of Juta Law, which publishes Legalbrief Today and CompliNEWS – to which the author continues to contribute as an independent contractor.

 The site is not designed to field comments or answer questions.
 Its purpose is to make reliable information on contentious issues freely available.
 With that in mind, for the foreseeable future it will focus on:

 land expropriation without compensation (EWC)

 the role of the South African Reserve Bank